Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 2. Is Google Meet free forever?

 Yes.
 Google Meet offers a permanent free tier for anyone with a Google account.
 The free version includes meetings with up to 100 participants, 60-minute group meetings, screen sharing, and live captions.
-You only need to pay if you want advanced business, AI, or admin features.
+You only pay if you want advanced business, AI, or admin features.

 3. How many people can join a free Google Meet?